Rod Serling: Legacy

-Annually since 1995, Binghamton High School, Serling's alma mater, primarily in partnership with WSKG-TV, hosts the Rod Serling Video Festival for students in kindergarten through grade 12.
-The festival encourages young people to engage in filmmaking.

 More than 30 years after his death, Serling was digitally resurrected for an episode of the television series Medium that aired on November 21, 2005.
 Filmed partially in 3-D, it opened with Serling's introducing the episode and instructing viewers when to put on their 3-D glasses.
 This was accomplished using footage from The Twilight Zone episode "The Midnight Sun" and digitally manipulating Serling's mouth to match new dialogue spoken by voice actor Mark Silverman.
 The plot involved paintings coming to life, a nod to both The Twilight Zone and Night Gallery.

 On August 11, 2009, the United States Postal Service released its Early TV Memories commemorative stamp collection honoring notable television programs.
 One of the 20 stamps honored The Twilight Zone and featured a portrait of Serling.

 Through a mix of computer animation, a simulated version of Serling appeared at the end of the "Blurryman" episode of the 2019 revival of The Twilight Zone.
 This was done with a facial performance by Ryan Hesp, motion-capture by Jefferson Black, and a voice reprisal by Mark Silverman.